Mahmudxon/Android-Python-Test/README.md

-# Android-Python-Test by using Chaquopy
+# Test python script on Android Project by using Chaquopy